dbanck/ansible-local/README.md

-# Setup your PC/macOS using Ansible
+# Setup your new OS installation using Ansible

-This is what I use to setup my macOS and/or Arch Linux (WIP) installations.
+This is what I use to setup my macOS or Arch Linux (WIP) installations.
-It's using ansible with a local connection to create/setup files and `brew` for installting software.
+It's using ansible with a local connection to create files and `brew` for installing software.

-Feel free to use it to setup your own hardware.
+Feel free to use it to setup your hardware.

-**Rewrite in progress**: I would not suggest using this, until I've tested it against a fresh macOS Sierra installation.
+:warning: **Rewrite in progress** :warning:: I would not suggest using this until I've tested it against a new macOS Sierra installation.

 ## How to start